 Please bring sunglasses

-Additionally, please be prepared to carry a minimum of a liter of water and lunch (as provided on tour).
+Additionally, please be prepared to carry a minimum of a liter of water.

 Long hikes, snowshoeing and tidepooling tours